byu-cpe/ecen520_student/resources/questa_tutorial.md

 ## QuestaSim Command Line Tutorial

 1. Starting vsim in command line mode: `vsim -c`
+    * the `-logfile <logfile path>` option can be used to save all stdout output to a file for review
 2. Compile the example files: `vlog counter.sv counter_tb.sv`.
 This will create a directory `work` with the compiled files.
 3. Start simulation: `vsim -c work.counter_tb -voptargs=+acc`
 4. Run the simulation to the end: `run -all`